LibrariesHacked/openlibrary-search/README.md

 # Open Library database

-Open Library is an online free library of bibliographic data and includes [large data dumps](https://openlibrary.org/developers/dumps).
+Open Library is an online free library of bibliographic data and includes [full data dumps](https://openlibrary.org/developers/dumps) of all its data.

-This project provides instructions for importing the data into a PostgreSQL database and some sample queries to test the database.
+This project provides instructions and scripts for importing this data into a PostgreSQL database and some sample queries to test the database.

+### Getting started

+The following steps should get you up and running with a working database.

+1. Install the [required prerequisites](#prerequisites) so that you have the software running and database server.
+2.

+### Prerequisites

+- Python 3 - Tested with 3.10
+- PostgreSQL - Version 15 is tested but most recent versions should work

 ### Downloading the data